“The past was not a silent place”

 —Dr Damien Murphy, University of York

 The above notion is equally applicable to the future of the National Science and Media Museum and its planned galleries on sound and vision.
 As director Jo Quinton-Tulloch announced in her 2016 blog post, the museum’s new mission is to explore the science and culture of light and sound.
 As part of this vision, the museum has already launched Wonderlab, an interactive gallery exploring light and sound through mind-bending exhibits and live shows.
-Building upon the success of this new interactive gallery, the museum is concentrating on developing two new galleries designed to celebrate the science and history of light and sound technology.
+Building on the success of this new interactive gallery, the museum is developing two new galleries designed to celebrate the science and history of light and sound technology.

 It is fascinating to explore the narratives behind the technological inventions that have made the presence of everyday products and platforms such as film, television, radio such a prominent fixture in our society.
-However, it is equally exciting and perhaps even more important that sound and vision technology is also viewed through the eyes of people that have bought, adapted and come to rely on this technology.
+However, it is equally exciting—and perhaps even more important—that sound and vision technology is also viewed through the eyes of people that have bought, adapted and come to rely on this technology.

 The history of pirate radio can be traced back to the 1960s when Radio Caroline famously exploited a legal loophole, broadcasting from the high seas in a bid to avoid government authorities.
 At the time, the BBC had a monopoly on radio broadcasting.
 Pop music was limited to just one hour per week.
 Bound by archaic legislation fashioned during the post-war years against the imagined threat of enemy broadcasting, the Department of Trade and Industry (DTI) had a zero-tolerance policy towards unlicensed radio stations.

 Obtaining a government-issued community radio licence was a near-impossible task.
 Many pirates felt that there was no other choice but to embark on a drawn-out game of cat-and-mouse with the DTI, who continued to relentlessly persecute the pirates by raiding and confiscating their sound and music equipment.